theelims/StrokeEngine/Pattern.md

   // <-- insert your new pattern class here!
  };
 ```
+#### Graceful Behavior & Error Proofing
+Pattern are responsible that they behave gracefully on parameter changes.
+They return the absolute position and must therefore ensure internally, that they adhere to the interval [depth, depth-stroke] at all times.
+Test your code against parameter changes.
+Especially changes in depth and stroke may cause additional stroke distances which must be thought of.
+A good practice is to have these transfer moves executed at the same speed as the regular move.
+Erratic behavior on parameter changes must be avoided by all means.

+#### Pauses
+It is possible for a pattern to insert pauses between strokes.
+The main stroking-thread of StrokeEngine will poll a new set of motion commands every few milliseconds once the target position of the last stroke is reached.
+If a pattern returns the motion parameter `_nextMove.skip = true;` inside the costume implementation of the `nextTarget()`-function no new motion is started.
+Instead it is polled again later.
+This allows to compare `millis()` inside a pattern.
+To make this more convenient the `Pattern` base class implements 3 private functions: `void _startDelay()`, `void _updateDelay(int delayInMillis)` and `bool _isStillDelayed()`. `_startDelay()` will start the delay and `_updateDelay(int delayInMillis)` will set the desired pause in milliseconds. `_updateDelay()` can be updated any time with a new value.
+If a stroke becomes overdue it is executed immediately. `bool _isStillDelayed()` is just a wrapper for comparing the current time with the scheduled time.
+Can be used inside the `nextTarget()`-function to indicate whether StrokeEngine should be advised to skip this step by returning `_nextMove.skip = true;`.
+See the pattern Stop'n'Go for an example on how to use this mechanism.

 ### Expected Behavior
 #### Adhere to Depth & Stroke at All Times
 Depth and Stroke set in StrokeEngine are axiomatic.
 StrokeEngine closely monitors the returned `motionParameter` and ensures no violation against the machines physics were returned.
 Pattern only return a stroke information which is offset by depth in the StrokeEngine.
 Your return value may be anywhere in the interval [0, stroke].
 Positions outside the interval [depth - stroke, depth] will be truncated, leading to a distortion of your intended stroke profile.
 This is an integral safety feature to prevent injuries.
 This sets the envelope the pattern may use.
 Similar for speed a.k.a. timeOfStroke.